rapid7/insightconnect-workflows/workflows/Office_365_Analysis_with_Virus_Total/help.md

 # Description

 This workflow is designed to automatically analyze incoming emails to determine if they are malicious.
 This workflow assumes a user is using their report phishing button to send an email to an administrative account with the suspicious email attached.
-The workflow will then analyze the attached email for any suspicious links or files..
+The workflow will then analyze the attached email for any suspicious links or files.
 If any malicious indicators are found the email will be remediated across the organization.

 # Key Features

-* Identifies malicious e-mails
+* Identifies malicious emails
-* Removes identified e-mails from the entire organization
+* Removes identified emails from the entire organization
 * Blocks sender from the organization

 # Requirements